ovh/docs/pages/bare_metal_cloud/dedicated_servers/wd-sas-fw-upgrade/guide.en-ca.md

 > x is the ID of the controller managing the disks to be updated (see above).

-**We added a filter on this command to only display the SSD SAS Western Digital SS300 because the firmware update only concerns this disk reference and your server may have other disks connected to it.**
+**We added a filter on this command to only display the SSD SAS Western Digital SS300 because the firmware update only concerns this particular disk and your server may have other disks connected to it.**

 In our example, 2 disks need to be updated (252:0 and 252:1).
 252 is the disk enclosure ID and 0/1 the disk slot number: